THE SHOW PREMIERED MARCH 24, 1969. DAMN!! WAS IT REALLY THAT LONG AGO?

 Here's how the filming of that particular scene went down in his own words.

 There was never a "reshoot" of the bare breasted Bonnie Bedelia.
 There were always two versions: the first with Bonnie clad in the wedding dress and the second bare breasted, for a "foreign" version.
 We shot the 2 different versions on the same beach and same time.
 I should know because I was the producer of both the opening 2 hour movie and as well as all 26 episodes of the series.
 (Incidentially, I came up with the "eye of God" symbol for the Harley "sportster" gas tank.
 I sketched it out for Gabe, our art director on the 2-hour version and he refined it and printed a number of stick-ons for me.
 I still have a few left after all these years.) - Bob Justman 11-18-2003

 There is a plaque that hangs in the Harley Museum in Milwaukee that immortalizes the TCB Eye.
 It has one of the aforementioned eyes mounted on it and describes TCB as a short lived 1969 television show that starred a Harley Sportster.
 It also mentions that the one in the museum is one of only five known to be in existence.
 In the course of our correspondence Bob sent me 4 of the original TCB Eye stickers.
 That would account for all of them.
 Two are going on my TCB replica Sportster, and the other two are mounted under glass.
 No doubt about it, Bob Justman is the personification of the term "class act".
-Here's thanking him for all he's brought to us over the years, and that he continue to "live long and prosper".
+Here's thanking him for all he's brought to us over the years.

 Don't jump Marty!!
 Think about "Apocalypse Now", "The West Wing", Charlie&Amilio!